walle56/spring-kafka-docker/README.md

 -- docker and docker-compose

 ### Run the project:
--- use docker/skd-containers.sh script to run zookeeper and kafka dockers
+-- use docker/skd-containers.sh script to run zookeeper and kafka dockers `./skd-containers.sh -c up -zk`
 -- compile the code with `mvn clean install`
 -- run Spring Boot application with `mvn spring-boot:run`